MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOMigrationEncryptUploadSubmit.md

 Creates a new migration job in the target site collection

+> [!NOTE]
-This cmdlet has been deprecated.
+> This cmdlet has been deprecated.
 To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](https://docs.microsoft.com/sharepointmigration/overview-spmt-ps-cmdlets).

 ## SYNTAX